RIVeR-Lab/river_website/content/authors/austin-allison/_index.md

 ## Biography

 Austin Allison is a first-year PhD student in bioengineering.
 His research interests will be predominantly focused on a next-generation robotic prosthetic hand.
 It will incorporate hyperspectral imaging sensors to infer material properties.
 Using this information, appropriate grasp mechanics can be selected by the hand, allowing for a greater amount of shared control between the user and the robot.
-This is an interdisciplinary project, sharing aspects between biomedical engineering and robotics.

-Fun fact: Austin took a dairy cow handling class during senior year, where the class learned how to milk cows, everything about cow judging, and even toured a dairy that had a robotic automatic milking and processing machine.
+Fun fact: Austin took a dairy cow handling class senior year where they learned how to milk and judge cows, and toured a dairy with a robotic milking machine.

 ## Publications